fernando27v/fernando27v/README.md

 ### Hi there 👋, I'm Fernando Vale

-A junior full stack developer from Venezuela, based in Santa Fe, Argentina
+A junior full stack developer from Venezuela, based in Buenos Aires, Argentina

 ## About Me